Common Configuration

 Dropwizard uses Logback for application level logging.
 All logs in Stroom and Stroom-Proxy apart from the request log are Logback based logs.

 Logback uses the concept of Loggers and Appenders.
-A Logger is a named thing that that produces log messages.
-An _Appender is an output that a Logger can append its log messages to.
+A Logger is a named thing that produces log messages.
+An Appender is an output that a Logger can append its log messages to.
 Typical Appenders are:

 • File - appends messages to a file that may or may not be rolled.